SAP/cloud-security-services-integration-library/token-client/README.md

 `HttpClientFactory` creates an HTTP client that will make the requests to the corresponding Identity service.

 #### Autoconfigured tokenFlowHttpClient
-When using `spring-security` client library, a readily configured `CloseableHttpClient` is accessible via `tokenFlowHttpClient` Bean that uses the `HttpClientFactory` internally to set up the HTTP Client for token flows.
+When using `resourceserver-security-spring-boot-starter` Spring Boot Starter client library, a readily configured `CloseableHttpClient` is accessible via `tokenFlowHttpClient` Bean that uses the `HttpClientFactory` internally to set up the HTTP Client for token flows.

 #### Default HttpClientFactory
 The Token Client library includes a default implementation [DefaultHttpClientFactory](./src/main/java/com/sap/cloud/security/client/DefaultHttpClientFactory.java), of the [HttpClientFactory](./src/main/java/com/sap/cloud/security/client/HttpClientFactory.java) interface.